orange-lang/orange/README.md

 # Contributing

-All pull requests are welcome.
+All pull requests, questions, and suggestions are welcome.
 Orange is in early development, and all planned code is documented in the issues.
 Feel free to claim any of the issues or contribute in any other way you'd like!